DustinSchimel/DustinSchimel.github.io/resume.md

 ### WORK EXPERIENCE

 Supervisor - **Immersive Gamebox** <span style="float: right; ">Jul 2023 - Present</span>
+I help customers play our games and maintain the establishment while mostly working by myself.

 Door Detailer - **Door Works** <span style="float: right; ">Jun 2022 - Aug 2022</span>
 Cleaned up and fixed all issues with newly made doors leaving the shop.
 One of the last people to see them and inspect them thoroughly before heading to the customer.